vareger/zksync-sdk-dart/README.md

 ### Adding dependencies

-Library requres precompiled binary of zkSync cryptography implementation.
+Using this SDK requires precompiled binary of zkSync cryptography implementation.
-You can download it from [official repo](https://github.com/zksync-sdk/zksync-crypto-c/releases)
+Please download directly from [official repo](https://github.com/zksync-sdk/zksync-crypto-c/releases)

-Here you need only add just one dependency into your build configuration.
+Then just add this sdk as a dependency into your app build configuration.

 ```yaml=
 name: <your_app_name>